AI Supply Chain Attacks: The Supply Chain Is the Surface

 How do I check if I was affected?

 Search your CI logs and local environments for LiteLLM versions 1.82.7 or 1.82.8 installed between 10:39 and 11:25 UTC on March 24, 2026.
-If either version was installed, rotate all credentials that were accessible as environment variables, SSH keys, or config files on that system.
-LiteLLM’s official guidance recommends treating any system that ran the compromised versions as fully compromised.5
+If you find either version, rotate every credential that the system could reach – environment variables, SSH keys, config files.
+LiteLLM’s official guidance: treat any system that ran the compromised versions as fully compromised.5

 Which advisory identifier should I track?